jyates/jyates.github.com/_drafts/OUTLINE.md

 < slow lane api, slow lane re-direct image>

+It really all depends on what you determine your most important requirements are.

 ## High Priority Thunder

 Thundering herds can easily occur with circadian rhythms or when doing an Over-The-Air firmware update (if you aren't careful).
 However, in some cases the data being sent is absolutely critical to be received and then processed immediately.
-In that case we have two clear options: (a) send the data to a different endpoint that goes to a high-priority topic or (b) send the parsed data to a high priority topic JESSE: reword, this could be better.
-Essentially, in either case, we are creating a 'fast lane' for the important data.
+In that case we need to have a 'fast lane' for this data, either with a raw topic or a 'canonical' topic that re-directs from your generic catch-all topic.
 Similarly you would want to set your alerting more rigorously for this processing as well, so that you never fall too far behind.

  - partitioning canonical to group by